frameture/introduction-to-programming-using-java/README.md

   <p>Highly recommended to anyone willing to understand all fundamental concepts of programming.</p>

-  <p>Eck also introduces its readers to several advanced topics like multithreading, generic programming and </p>
+  <p>Eck also introduces its readers to several advanced topics like multithreading and generic programming</p>

-  <p>couple more.
-All this with using one of the most popular OOP language in the world - Java.</p>
+  <p>All this with using one of the most popular OOP language in the world - Java.</p>
 </html>